CME211/notes/lecture-04/complexity-analysis.md

-# CME 211 Lecture 6: Complexity Analysis
+# CME 211 Lecture 4: Functions and Complexity Analysis

 We study the complexity of algorithms to understand the resources required to run a program.